MBA Clubs and Committees

 LGBTQ+ & Allies Club

-The LGBTQ+ and Allies Club is an identity-based resource group that supports various needs of the community and its allies at Mendoza and throughout Notre Dame.
+The LGBTQ+ and Allies Club is an identity-based resource group that supports various community needs and its allies at Mendoza and throughout Notre Dame.
 We seek to foster diversity through inclusion by affirming the worth and dignity of LGBTQ+ identities and making all feel they belong.

 Mendoza Women in Business (WiB) Club

-The Mendoza Women in Business (WiB) Club's mission is to foster a strong and supportive community of prospective and current students and alumnae of University of Notre Dame's Mendoza College of Business.
-Our goal is to empower women by engaging the community and building confidence.
+The Mendoza Women in Business (WiB) Club's mission is to foster a strong and supportive community of prospective and current students and alumnae of the University of Notre Dame's Mendoza College of Business.
+Our goal is to empower women by engaging the community and building confidence, as well as welcoming and encouraging the participation of all members of the Mendoza community who support our mission.
 The Mendoza Women in Business (WiB) Club is a member of MBA Women International and a proud supporter of women in the Mendoza College of Business.
 We also work in conjunction with the Forté Foundation.

 Military Vets Club

-The Notre Dame MBA Veteran’s Club is one of the country's largest and most active clubs.
+The Notre Dame MBA Veteran's Club is one of the country's largest and most active clubs.
 Our mission is to serve as a professional and personal networking resource for Mendoza MBA Military Veteran students, achieve consistently outstanding career choices and outcomes for its members, and exemplify servant-leadership tenets within Mendoza and the local community.
-With a relatively large membership, the Mil Vets Club has the ability to execute cross-disciplinary service projects and serve as a unifying social force on campus.
+With a relatively large membership, the Mil Vets Club can execute cross-disciplinary service projects and serve as a unifying social force on campus.

 Sports Business Club